ruairikeane11/project1-arena/README.md

  ![alt text](image-13.png)

  ## Desktop Testing :
  - As I completed this project on a laptop, I frequently opened the preview to see how the site functioned.
  - I also asked relatives to open a preview on their desktops to examine how it looked.
  - I tested the website in multiple browsers.
  - I also used the lighthouse feature on chrome to see how my website looked on the browser.
+ - All features were tested manually, for example, the form will not submit without providing valid information.

  ![alt text](image-14.png)